nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 Save, exit and restart your gateway.

 All information about your network requester connected to your gateway is in `/home/user/.nym/gateways/snus/config/network_requester_config.toml`.

+To read more about the configuration like whitelisted outbound requestes in `allowed.list` and other useful information, see the page [*Network Requester Whitelist*](network-requester-setup.md#using-your-network-requester).

 ```admonish info
 Before you bond and run your gateway, please make sure the [firewall configuration](./maintenance.md#configure-your-firewall) is setup so your gateway can be reached from the outside.